 Martin John Hallock is a contemporary sculpture artist based in Fort Pierre, South Dakota.
 A lifelong native of South Dakota, the self-described “river rat” grew up along the west bank of the Missouri River, near the mouth of the Bad River, and was raised in a culture centered around the outdoors and its wildlife.

 HISTORY: Martin's pursuit of life as a wildlife sculpture artist began in 2015 following the completion of several pieces commissioned by friends.
-The 15 years preceding his art career, Martin earned a living operating in the mysterious world of gambling, walking away with a reputation as one of the most feared operators in the sports betting market.
+The 15 years preceding his art career, Martin earned a living as a mathematical quant, walking away with a reputation as one of the most feared operators in the sports betting market.
 He's also worked as a dishwasher, waiter, carpenter, concrete laborer, bartender, accountant, commercial sockeye fisherman, budget analyst, commodity broker, derivatives trader, newsletter publisher, and aerial photographer.
-Martin's diversified background in multiple trades enabled an innovative style which quickly led to sculptures reflecting remarkable beauty and undeniable originality.
+Martin's diversified background in multiple trades enabled an innovative approach to his art, and a style which quickly led to sculptures reflecting remarkable beauty and undeniable originality.

 MEDIA: In his short career, his work has been featured in a broadcast segment on KSFY television, as well as in multiple print editions of South Dakota Magazine.
 In 2017, Martin displayed his sculptures in South Dakota's two most prestigious art shows.
-In his first year participating in the Sculpture in the Hills Show in Hill City, SD, Martin was voted 'Peoples Choice Award' 2nd Best in Show..
-Later in 2017, at the Brookings Art Festival featuring over 225 artists, Martin was given the Blue Ribbon Award of Excellence, awarded to only two artists each year.
-Currently, Martin owns and works out of his studio in downtown Fort Pierre, South Dakota, named 605studios.
+In his first year participating in the Sculpture in the Hills Show in Hill City, SD, his work was voted 'People's Choice Award' 2nd Best in Show..
+Later in 2017, at the Brookings Art Festival featuring over 225 artists, Hallock was awarded the Blue Ribbon Award of Excellence, given to only two artists each year.
+Currently, Martin owns and works out of his studio in downtown Lead, South Dakota, named 605studios.